ErnieSumoso/python-development-notebooks/README.md

 ## Getting Started

-This is a basic repository to store exercises, you only need Python and JupyterLab (or Jupyter Notebook) installed on your computer.
+As this repository contains mostly Jupyter Notebook files, you only need basic Python and Jupyter software installations.
 Using Anaconda Navigator is recommeded, but not required.

 ### Prerequisites

-To run the code you need to have Python installed on your computer and JupyterLab (or Notebook) for file editing.
+To run the code you need Python 3 installed on your computer and JupyterLab (or Jupyter Notebook) for file editing.
 * [Python 3+](https://www.python.org/downloads/)
 * [JupyterLab 4.0+](https://jupyter.org/install) or Jupyer Notebook